 Scranton Products’ in-house lawyer was fully licensed to practice law in California.
 When first hired in 2013, the lawyer worked and maintained an office in Scranton, PA, but eight months later relocated to Illinois.
 While based in Illinois, he “kind of ha[d] an office in Pennsylvania” and worked out of the Pennsylvania office “every two or three months.”

-The court was clearly troubled by the in-house lawyer’s failure to meet Pennsylvania’s licensure requirements, but held that the privilege applies because he held a license from a jurisdiction (California) even if not the jurisdiction of Pennsylvania.
+The in-house lawyer’s failure to meet Pennsylvania’s licensure requirements troubled the Court, but it held that the privilege applies because he held a license from a jurisdiction (California) even if not the jurisdiction of Pennsylvania.
 The court distinguished cases holding the privilege inapplicable where the in-house lawyer lacks a law license from any jurisdiction, and found that the privilege covers his communications “regardless of his compliance—or lack thereof—with Rule 302.”

 While upholding the company’s privilege, the court referred this matter to the Pennsylvania Supreme Court’s Disciplinary Board to determine whether the in-house lawyer’s conduct “may constitute a violation of Rule 302.”